 5. Max Out Your Retirement Accounts

-Everyone who retires early focuses on maxing out their retirement savings.
+Most people who retire early focus on maxing out their retirement savings.
 One of the best ways to do this is through employer-sponsored retirement accounts, IRAs, and 401(k)s.
 However, there are limited to how much you can invest on a yearly basis.

 6. Pay Off Debt